 Tip: When contractors’ technical quotations received identical adjectival and risk ratings in a best value contract award, the agency can look beyond the adjectival ratings to consider the significance of the offerors’ differing evaluated technical strengths.

-Tip: Adjectival ratings are merely guides for intelligent decision-making in the procurement process.
+Tip: Adjectival ratings are merely guides for intelligent decision-making in the FAR best value procurement process.
 Agencies should not solely rely on them to make best value decisions.

-Tip: In FAR best value procurements, where price is less important than the non-price factors, a government agency must meaningfully evaluate cost or price in making its source selection decision.
+Tip: In FAR best value procurement definition, where price is less important than the non-price factors, a government agency must meaningfully evaluate cost or price in making its source selection decision.

-GAO’s Analysis in a Best Value Contract Award
+GAO’s Best Value Analysis for Procurement Contract Awards

 - A best value procurement contract award process requires the agency’s subjective analysis